mathee00/Innovators-at-sliit/README.md

 4. Notification and Feedback Management

-## Following shows how we have divided our work load among the group members,
+## Workload distribution among the group members

 •	User Management - Ajward(IT20192396)